-Figure \ref{fig:Engel-Coefficient-Plots} compares our estimates of the functional intercept and covariate coefficients, $\beta(u)$ as introduced in ($\ref{eq:9}$), with estimates obtained by quantile regression.
-Estimates of functional quantile regression coefficients for Engel's data are given in \cite{Koen05}.
-For interpretational purposes, we follow \cite{Koen05} and estimate the functional coefficients after having recentered household income.
+Figure \ref{fig:Engel-Coefficient-Plots} compares our estimates of intercept and income coefficients in quantile regression form, with estimates obtained by quantile regression.
+For interpretational purposes, we follow \citet{Koenker:2005} and estimate the functional coefficients after having recentered household income.
 This avoids having to interpret the intercept as food expenditure for households with zero income.
-After centering, the functional intercept coefficient can be interpreted as the $u$-th quantile of food expenditure for households with mean income: this is Tukey's `centercept'.
+After centering, the intercept coefficient can be interpreted as the $u$-th quantile of food expenditure for households with mean income.
 Fig. \ref{fig:Engel-Coefficient-Plots} shows the estimated quantile regression coefficients as a function of $u$.
-It illustrates the fact that dual regression estimates are indeed smoother than their quantile regression counterpart, the latter having a somewhat erratic behaviour around the dual regression estimates.
+It illustrates the fact that the flexible structure imposed by dual regression yields estimates that are indeed smoother than their quantile regression counterpart, the latter having a somewhat erratic behaviour around our estimates.